pixelastic/norska/README.md

 live-server of the `./dist` folder on [http://localhost:8083][1] (use `--port` to change the port).

+By default, it will also open your browser to local website, but you can disable it by passing `--no-open`.

 ## Configuration

 You can configure aspects of norska through the `norska.config.js` file.
 If the